elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

-- A monkey, I am a monkey who with his grimaces brings
+- A monkey, I am a monkey who with his grimaces gathers
-- layovers of dust puddles, despair, famine
+- the stopovers of dust puddles, of despair, of famine
 - vengeance returned, nuclear distress, unspeakable devotions
 - and I ask you
 - oh, wind
 - calm face, painted with the guano of contortion
-- wind deserts, cactus and sphinx standing
+- Headwind of the deserts, of cactus and of sphinx
 - calamitously
-- have you still not understood?
+- did you understand anything?

 ---